Bluto: Voice

 In the Paramount theatrical cartoons, Bluto was voiced by a number of actors, including William Pennell, Gus Wickie, Jackson Beck (who took over the role in 1944), Hamp Howard, Pinto Colvig, Tedd Pierce, Lee Royce, Dave Barry, and Jack Mercer.
 Beck also supplied the voice for Brutus in the early 1960s.
 In the 1980 live-action movie, he was portrayed by Paul L. Smith.
 In The All-New Popeye Hour and Popeye and Son, he was voiced by Allan Melvin.
 In Popeye's Voyage: The Quest for Pappy, he was voiced by Garry Chalk.

 Other characters

-In the animated cartoons Popeye's foe is almost always Bluto functioning in some capacity (fellow sailor, generic thug, carnival hypnotist, sheik, lecherous instructor, etc.).
-However, in the Famous-era shorts there have also been "original" one-time characters with Bluto-like personalities and mannerisms such as the blond, beardless lifeguard in "Beach Peach".
+In the animated cartoons, Popeye's foe is almost always Bluto functioning in some capacity (fellow sailor, generic thug, carnival hypnotist, sheik, lecherous instructor, etc.).
+However, in the Famous-era shorts, there are also "original" one-time characters with Bluto-like personalities and mannerisms, such as the blond, beardless lifeguard in "Beach Peach".
 Jackson Beck voiced these characters using the same voice.

-In the comics, Bluto and Brutus have a brother Bruto who is older than Brutus.
+In the comics, Bluto and Brutus have a brother, Bruto, who is older than Brutus.
 Brutus is the youngest of four brothers.
 Burlo is Bluto's twin.